What is a filling?

 A white filling is a composite resin (plastic) material.
 They are ivory white in colour matching the shade of your original tooth.

 White fillings are usually suitable to restore decayed cavities but also have the ability to be used cosmetically.

 The procedure is simple and consists of just one appointment.
 Your dentist will first choose the shade of composite that best matches your tooth colour.
 After removing the decay the filling will be shaped to fit your tooth and polished so that it remains smooth and resistant to staining.

 A silver filling is made of amalgam (metal).
 They are silver in colour and very strong.
 The silver filling is highly recommended for teeth that are used to chew food and are at the back of the mouth.

 What you need to know about dental fillings

 Occasionally we need to numb the tooth to ensure you feel no discomfort during your treatment.
 We ask you to eat prior to your visit so that you have time for the numbness to go before eating after treatment.
 Please discuss with Dr Zukerman whether anaesthetic will be required for your filling.

 Dr Zukerman will always give his recommendation of which filling is best for your tooth, however you have a choice!
 Please feel free to tell us which type you would prefer.

 How your dentist decides if you need a filling

 Having tooth decay is the most common reason for needing dental fillings.
-Your dentist will check your teeth to find tooth decay and cavities.
+Dr Zukerman will check your teeth to find tooth decay and cavities.
 Spotting decay is not as easy as it seems.
 It may require use of special instruments as opposed to simply looking at your teeth.
-Spots on the tooth may indicate decay.
-Soft parts of the enamel may indicate decay too.
-Cavity detecting dyes or x-rays may also be used to pin point hard to spot cavities.
+X-rays may also be used to pin point hard to spot cavities.